coopermayne/dog-forestry/_faqs/preparing-for-a-hearing.md

   image: "/uploads/Screen Shot 2020-04-30 at 7.00.46 PM.png"
   connect: []
 - question: Where should I park?
-  answer: "Parking is available in the building’s garage for a $28 daily max.
-This
+  answer: |-
-    garage is at the back of the building; to access it via GPS, navigate to 250 N.
+    Parking is available in the building’s garage for a $28 daily max.
+This garage is at the back of the building; to access it via GPS, navigate to[ 250 N. Fremont Ave.](https://goo.gl/maps/U5NnRqwU5YBtpR587)

-    Fremont Ave. \n\nMore inexpensive parking options may be available nearby.
-Additional garages within a short walk can be found at 717 W Temple St, or 123 S. Figueroa St. (Promenade Towers).
-Metered street parking is also available in the area."
+    More inexpensive parking options may be available nearby.
+Additional garages within a short walk can be found at [717 W Temple St](https://goo.gl/maps/WNdZDbFb7AacKxi29), or [123 S. Figueroa St. ](https://goo.gl/maps/KP3FRSc3PALC3BUr5)(Promenade Towers).
+Metered street parking is also available in the area.
   image: "/uploads/3.gif"
   connect: []
 layout: post